5 Top Events in Mojácar for your 2024 holiday in Spain

 After handing over the city to the Christians, Mojácar’s inhabitants were permitted to continue cultivating their lands.

-There were no winners or losers and the essence of this peaceful coexistence and mutual respect between the cultures and religions, between Moors, Catholics and Jews, still flows through the veins of Mojácar’s people today.
+There were no winners or losers and the essence of this peaceful coexistence and mutual respect between the cultures and religions, between Moors, Catholics, and Jews, still flows through the veins of Mojácar’s people today.

 The festival